 5. Optimize Your Site’s Content

 It’s a good idea to make sure that the actual content on your site is optimized for search.
 We suggest using in-depth content that’s designed to answer all the questions that a visitor on your site is likely to ask.
 Make use of a variety of content pieces such as infographics, videos, images, blogs, and whitepapers to reach people in a meaningful way.
-Simply making sure the logistics <is this the word? of your site is on-point goes a long way.
+Simply making sure the logistics of your site is on-point goes a long way.

 Final Steps: Be Dedicated, Patient, and Persistent